LOOPE: Learnable Optimal Patch Order in Positional Embeddings for Vision Transformers: Experiments

-Table. \ref{tab:Table 2} compares the performance of various advanced positional encoding in Oxford-IIIT and CIFAR-100.
-Fourier PE achieves the highest accuracy (90.5\%, 89.1\%), due to its rich frequency encoding properties.
-LOOPE outperforms every possible encoder except Fourier.
-CPVT exhibit slightly lower accuracy, because it works with transformed positions instead of actual position as it passes through one layer of encoder.
-RPE performs even worse because it relies on a learned relative positional bias, which struggles to capture fine-grained spatial dependencies.
-These results validate the superiority of Fourier PE while demonstrating that LOOPE remains a strong alternative for vision tasks.
+Table \ref{tab:Table 2} compares LOOPE against advanced PEs.
+Fourier PE achieves the highest accuracy for Oxford IIT and CIFAR-100, due to its rich frequency encoding properties.
+But, LOOPE outperforms Fourier in ImageNet-1k.
+These results validate that LOOPE remains a strong alternative for vision tasks.

-Table. \ref{tab:Table 3} presents the performance of different Vision Transformer models with Sinusoid and LOOPE positional encodings across two resolutions.
-Our method shows higher improvement in accuracy with bigger resolution.
-At 224x224 gains range from +2.8\% to +3.5\%.
-The highest improvement occurs in ViT-Base (224x224, +2.8\%).
-At 384x384, performance gains improves significantly, particularly in DeiT-Base(+3.9\%), demonstrating LOOPE's greater improvement for bigger resolution.
-The results validate LOOPE as a superior alternative to sinusoidal encoding in transformer-based vision tasks.